martinholden-skillsoft/generator-percipio/generators/app/templates/_README.md

 Make the config changes in [config/default.js](config/default.js) file, to specify the request criteria for the API.

 ### Returned Data Location
-The returned data will be stored in the file defined in [config/default.js](config/default.js).
+The returned data will be stored in the location and with filename as defined in [config/default.js](config/default.js).

-The default file location is:
+The default file location and filename is:

 ```
 results/YYYYMMDD_hhmmss_results.json